 During the reign of the Middle Kingdom, Aswan became a meeting point and a stronghold of the Egyptian army as the kings of the Middle Kingdom wanted to extend their authority towards the South to Nubia and Sudan.
 Aswan has also played a vital role in the battles that took place between the ancient Egyptian and the Hyksos.

 Moreover, the ancient Egyptians have always recognized the importance of the granite quarries of Aswan.
 They used to import large quantities of granite to be used in their various constructions especially obelisks and gates from Aswan for a very long period of time.

-During the reign of the Ptolemies in Egypt, the Philae Island became of very important significance for the ancient Egyptians as it became the center of the worship of the goddess Isis who became even an important god for many people around the Ptolemaic kingdom and not only in Egypt.
+During the reign of the Ptolemies in Egypt, Philae Island became of very important significance as it became the center of the worship of the goddess Isis who became even an important god for many people around the Ptolemaic kingdom and not only in Egypt.
 With the construction of the Philae Temple in the 4th century BC, Aswan became even more important as the temple became an important pilgrimage site.

-During the Islamic period in Egypt which started in the 7th century when the Arab Moslems concurred Egypt, Aswan flourished to a great extent as it became an important transit point of the caravans reaching Aydhab, an important port in the West Coast of the Red Sea at the time.
-These caravans would go on with their ways to reach Hejaz, Yemen, and India afterwards.
-Furthermore, many Islamic schools were established in Aswan during the 15th and the 16th centuries.
+During the Islamic period in Egypt which started in the 7th century when the Arab Moslems concurred Egypt, Aswan flourished to a great extent as it became an important transit point of the caravans reaching Aydhab, an important part in the West Coast of the Red Sea at the time.
+These caravans would go on with their ways to reach Hejaz, Yemen, and India afterward.
+Furthermore, many Islamic schools were established in Aswan during the 15th and 16th centuries.